lnferris/ocean_data_tools/paper/paper.md

 feature is to create virtual cruises from model output \autoref{fig:1}.
 The user draws transects on a map (or passes coordinates as an argument) to build vertical profiles from model data.
-This may be used as a cruise planning tool, to facilitate comparison of observations with model output, or to support rapid decision-making in underwater glider piloting (using model forecasts to anticipate ocean currents, such as with GOFS 3.1: 41-layer HYCOM + NCODA Global 1/12° Analysis).
+This may be used as a cruise planning tool, to facilitate comparison of observations with model output, or to support decision-making in underwater glider piloting (e.g. use model forecasts to inform ballasting or adjust flight for ocean currents).
 Some ``ocean_data_tools`` functions employ ``nctoolbox`` [@nctoolbox].

 ![Building a virtual cruise from the Operational Mercator global ocean